From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: Introduction

 ST has proven effective across a wide range of applications \citep[see e.g. ][for a review]{Cheng:2021xdw} and recently made a breakthrough in astrophysics and cosmology, excelling in tasks such as parameter estimation \citep{Cheng:2020qbx, Eickenberg:2022qvy, Valogiannis:2021chp, DES:2023qwe, Valogiannis:2023mxf, SimBIG:2023gke}, classification \citep{bruna2013invariant}, statistical description of complex structures \citep{allys_rwst_2019, Regaldo-SaintBlancard:2020dlb} and component separation \citep{Delouis:2022yyt, regaldo-saint_blancard_new_2021, Auclair2023aej}.

-Moreover, ST has provided a powerful latent representation, enabling the development of maximum entropy generative models that can efficiently sample new approximate realizations (synthetic data or ``emulations'') of homogeneous astrophysical and cosmological fields, even from a limited number of simulations \citep{Allys:2020vld, Jeffrey:2021fcg, Regaldo23, Price:2023dpj, Mousset}.
+Moreover, ST has provided a powerful latent representation, enabling the development of maximum entropy generative models that can efficiently sample new approximate realizations (synthetic data or ``emulations'') of homogeneous\footnote{Throughout this work we call a field homogeneous when its statistical properties do not depend on position, i.e. they are assumed to be translation invariant; when this symmetry is broken we refer to the field as inhomogeneous. } astrophysical and cosmological fields, even from a limited number of simulations \citep{Allys:2020vld, Jeffrey:2021fcg, Regaldo23, Price:2023dpj, Mousset}.
 The generation of new synthetic data is typically achieved through gradient descent methods, exploiting statistical mechanics ideas to perform sampling, such as the microcanonical gradient descent \citep{Bruna2019, mean_field}.
 Combining ST with gradient descent sampling offers a highly promising approach to address the issues of computational efficiency in statistical inference presented above.
 It enables production of approximate new samples and therefore augmentation of small ensembles of end-to-end simulations at a fraction of the cost of a full simulation campaign.
 The ST framework has been successfully applied also to spherical datasets, showcasing its effectiveness in tasks such as component separation \citep{Delouis:2022yyt} and generative modeling \citep{Mousset}, with the latter being the main focus of this paper.

 In this work, we present a case study using a full-sky simulation dataset that realistically models the instrumental systematics encountered in CMB satellite experiments to demonstrate the augmentation procedure.
 We test how the size of the ``training'' dataset impacts the emulations produced by the augmentation process, assuming that only a very limited number --ranging from a few tens to a few hundred-- end-to-end simulations are available.
-We validate the generative model (hereafter referred to as the \textit{emulator}) through an extensive set of visual and statistical tests, requiring that the emulated dataset captures both the true data features (i.e. is not biased compared to the true one) and their variability (i.e. has the same variance).
+We validate the generative model (hereafter referred to as the emulator) through an extensive set of visual and statistical tests, requiring that the emulated dataset captures both the true data features (i.e. is not biased compared to the true one) and their variability (i.e. has the same variance).